d-iii-s/msim/doc/tutorial/mini-kernel.rst

 (of course, intrepid developers can choose to inspect and experiment with both at the same time).

-Before we discuss the contents of the directory, run ``make``.
+Before we discuss the contents of the directory, we will build the kernel.
+All the examples use `make <https://www.gnu.org/software/make/>`__ as the build tool so simply type ``make`` to build it.

-This command launches the make tool, which reads dependency rules from a file named ``Makefile`` and uses them to figure out how to compile C sources into a binary executable.
+The ``make`` command launches the make tool, which reads dependency rules from a file named ``Makefile`` and uses them to figure out how to compile C sources into a binary executable.